-3. Background
+4. Background

 - a.
-The confinement of female prisoners within the Navy Corrections System prompts the need for development and implementation of correctional programming, services and supervision to address the unique needs of female prisoners.
-This instruction implements gender-responsive strategies and principles as applicable to female prisoners, though does not attempt to explain the complex reasons behind each practice.
-Such related information may be obtained from references (b) and (c) and the Commanding Officer (CO), Naval Consolidated Brig (NAVCONBRIG) Miramar.
-NAVCONBRIG Miramar is the Corrections Program model manager for the Women's Corrections Program. - b.
-Confinement of both male and female prisoners in an MCF, staffed by both males and females, presents significant correctional challenges.
-This requires a gender-sensitive approach to ensure safety and security, and to meet programmatic and treatment needs of male and female prisoners.
-This instruction is supplemented by policy contained within reference (d), which provides policy on management and supervision of prisoners of the opposite gender (sex).
+Confinement of women offenders within the Navy Corrections System prompts the need for development and implementation of correctional programming, services, and supervision to address the unique needs of women offenders.
+This instruction implements gender-responsive strategies and principles as applicable to women offenders, though does not attempt to explain the complex reasons behind each practice.
+Such related information may be obtained from references (b) and (c) and the CO, Naval Consolidated Brig (NAVCONBRIG) Miramar.
+NAVCONBRIG Miramar is designated as the model manager for the Women's Corrections Program for the Navy Corrections System. - b.
+Confinement of both male and women offenders in an MCF, staffed by both male and female staff, necessitates a gender-sensitive approach to ensure safety and security and to meet programmatic and treatment needs of male and women offenders.
+This instruction supplements policy contained within reference (d).

-4. Definitions
+5. Definitions

 - a.
+Comingled Mixed-Gender Prisoners.
+Male and women offenders mixed (i.e., comingled in the same area at the same time). - b.
+Co-occurring Disorders.
+More than one diagnosed mental health disorder. - c.
 Gender-Responsive.
 Defined by researchers as "an environment that reflects an understanding of the realities of women's lives and addresses the issues of women."
-Per reference (b), gender-responsive fosters an environment considering site selection, staff selection, program development, content and material that addresses gender-unique issues including social and cultural factors, economics, abuse, violence, family relationships, substance abuse, and co-occurring disorders (more than one diagnosed mental health disorder). - b.
-Commingled Mixed-Gender Prisoners.
-Male and female prisoners mixed in the same area at the same time. - c.
-Opposite-Gender Supervision.
-MCF staff supervising a prisoner of the opposite gender, also mixed-gender supervision. - d.
+Per reference (b), being gender-responsive fosters an environment considering site selection, staff selection, program development, content, and material that addresses gender-unique issues including social and cultural factors, economics, abuse, violence, family relationships, substance abuse, and co-occurring disorders. - d.
+Opposite-Gender or Mixed-Gender Supervision.
+MCF staff supervising a prisoner of the opposite gender. - e.
 Parity.
-Equal in value and significance; equality, as in amount, status or value; functional equivalence.
+Equal in value and significance; equality, as in amount, status, or value; functional equivalence.
 Equivalent in purpose and effort rather than identical content.

-5. Women Offender Management
+6. Women Offender Management